mil1ca/Algebra-Programming-in-Cpp/README.md

-# Algebra - Programiranje Cpp
+# Algebra - Programming Cpp

-Zadaci sa laboratorijskih vježbi i predavanja iz kolegija Programiranje @ Algebra Uni
+I made this repository to post my solutions to Algebra Uni 2022 Programming course assignments and document my progress during the course.